bradleyeckert/hermes/docs/crypto.md

 The AEAD should have built-in-self-test code to ensure that it hasn't been tampered with.

-Short message use of the AEAD initializes once as follows:

-1. Get 32-byte key_c, 32-byte key_s, and 12-byte random nonce.
-2. Initialize ChaCha20 with key_c and nonce.
-3. Initialize Poly1305 with key_s.
-4. Get the hash of the nonce and use it to initialize Poly1305.
+Authentication sets up random IVs.
+The contexts must be loaded with the keys before authentication.

 Each short message, between N bytes (between 1 and 1k), is encrypted or decrypted with the next N bytes of the ChaCha20 keystream.
 The next 64-byte block of the keystream is obtained as needed.

 The cyphertext of the N-byte message is input to the Poly1305 hash.
-The 16-byte tag is extracted from the poly1305_context using a version of poly1305_finish that does not modify the context.

-There are contexts for the receive and transmit streams.
-The total amount of RAM needed for these structures is about 520 bytes.
-With roomy I/O buffers, total RAM usage should be in the 1KB to 1.5 KB range.

 ## Crypto functions

-The `ChaCha20` and `poly1305` libraries are included as Git submodules.
+The `XChaCha20` and `poly1305` libraries are included as Git submodules.
 The tether's `tcsecure` library calls functions in them.
-It also calls platform-specific functions in `tcsupport.c`.
+It also calls platform-specific functions in `tcplatform.c`.